sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 In this group of tutorials our goal is to create an attractive Portal site using the SAP Cloud Platform Portal service.
 But before we can do this, there are some preparation steps that you need to do.

+>Important: Before you start, please make sure that you created your trial account with an AWS Data Center.

 [ACCORDION-BEGIN [Step 1: ](Subscribe to the Portal service)]